vacondio/py-fem-2d-simple/README.md

 fem2dsimple
 =============

-`fem2dsimple` is a simple Python solver for the 2D Poisson equation.
+`fem2dsimple` is a simple Python solver for the 2D Poisson equation using the finite element method (FEM).
 The solution is computed over a rectangular mesh, with Dirichlet boundary conditions.

 Minimal theory
 --------------